-Wix AI Site Builder vs Wix Editor: feature comparison
+Wix ADI vs Wix Editor: Feature Comparison

 This table compares the Wix AI Site Builder (ADI's replacement) with building from scratch using the classic Wix Editor, so you can see exactly what has changed and what each approach offers today.